March 1, 2023 | 7:30am-12:30 pm

 - Skilled facilitation by a professional volunteer

-NOTE: this program is exclusively for Leadership Council members
+NOTE: this program is an exclusive benefit for Leadership Council nonprofit organization members - please verify your 2023 membership before registering.

 |Annual Revenue||Fee per participant|